 “Com tam” is one of our top recommendations, guaranteeing a loaded stomach and full battery for your succeeding night plans.
-Marinated grilled pork rib, perfectly cooked broken rice and flavorful sauce come together to create a mind-blowing taste.
+Marinated grilled pork rib, perfectly cooked broken rice, and flavorful sauce come together to create a mind-blowing taste.

-Another classic choice of Saigon for dinner is “banh xeo” – the tasty crispy Vietnamese pancake that allures even the finickiest diner.
+Another classic choice of Saigon for dinner is “banh xeo” – the tasty, crispy Vietnamese pancake that allures even the finickiest diner.

-A budgeted sum of money, around VND 300,000 – VND 900,000 (depends on the ship and menu pricing), would do for a happy dinner with a fascinating ride on Saigon’s iconic river.
+A budgeted sum of money, around VND 300,000 – VND 900,000 (depending on the ship and menu pricing), would do for a happy dinner with a fascinating ride on Saigon’s iconic river.
 Embarking on one of the several cruise liners that begin their journeys at around 7 PM from Nha Rong Harbour, you will find extensive menus starring local and international cuisine offered at reasonable prices.
 The experience can be an unforgettable one.

 Or, if you are a book lover, head towards the brightly lit street of Nguyen Van Binh nearby to browse through all the intriguing, minuscule containers of Vietnamese and international culture.

-You probably think roaming night markets in Saigon is kind of a classic (and lackluster) choice of activity in Southeast Asian travel destinations.
+You probably think roaming night markets in Saigon is a classic (and lackluster) activity in Southeast Asian travel destinations.
 Well, it may be.
 However, we’re sure there’s no better way to gain an authentic insight into the local life than visiting a market.
 With all the trading hotspots in Saigon that may give you a headache in choosing, we deem it imperative to put the following two items on our list of things to do in Saigon at night.

-Lastly on our list of things to do in Saigon at night are the places where you would love to linger, albeit in different manners.
+Lastly, on our list of things to do in Saigon at night are the places where you would love to linger, albeit in different manners.

 Live performances reach their zenith at around 9 PM, so it’s best to drop by around this timeframe.
 There’s often an extra charge for music, varying among different cafes.

-When it comes to bars and pubs, it’s impossible not to mention Bui Vien Street, widely dubbed as “the Westerners’ Street”, referring to the fact that the street is the hub of foreign backpackers.
+Regarding bars and pubs, it’s impossible not to mention Bui Vien Street, widely dubbed as “the Westerners’ Street”, referring to the fact that the street is the hub of foreign backpackers.
 Fancy bars aside, Bui Vien houses amazing “quan nhau” (Vietnamese-styled pubs) where you get to drink “bia hoi” (Vietnamese draft beer) at incredibly low prices.